-Suggested performance requirements for each MBDA Business Center project location for the five funding periods are listed in Appendix B, "Estimated Performance Goals by Center Location."
-Applicants should propose performance goals for the each of the five funding periods (and in each category) that are realistic for the economic conditions and available opportunities for the applicable location.
+Suggested performance requirements for each MBDA Business Center project location for the three funding periods are listed in Appendix B, "Estimated Performance Goals by Center Location."
+Applicants should propose performance goals for the each of the three funding periods (and in each category) that are realistic for the economic conditions and available opportunities for the applicable location.

 Proposing higher than estimated goals without a corresponding methodology for accomplishment or lower than estimated goals without a corresponding justification may demonstrate a lack of knowledge of the market place and may adversely impact MBDA's evaluation of the application.
 Accordingly, applicants should carefully consider the feasibility of the performance goals proposed in the application.
-In addition, MBDA may negotiate proposed performance goals with the most the highly rated applicant prior to offering an award.
+In addition, MBDA may negotiate proposed performance goals with the apparent winner of an award competition prior to offering an award.